Gill Dougherty

-Gill Dougherty is a French singer and songwriter, heavily influenced by 1970s and 1980s rock, who was born in April 1961 in Toulouse.
+Gill Dougherty (born April 1961) is a French singer and songwriter, heavily influenced by 1970s and 1980s rock, who was born in Toulouse.

 At the end of the 1970s, punk rock was sweeping through France and he found inspiration with The Jam, The Clash, the Sex Pistols, The B-52's, and The Ramones.
 In France, he found his influences in Bijou, Téléphone and Starshooter.
 Later, he also noted Link Wray and Chris Spedding as great influences.

 Biography

 At the beginning

 In 1979 he formed, on an off-chance, his first band "Lipstick" with Olivier Boumendil on bass and Jean Marc Bibron on drums.